stefanmaar/psysmon_doc/en/_tutorial_sonnblick_events/05_import_miniseed_data.md

 {% include insert_image.html key="waveclient-options" %}

-I will now add a description by typing it into the description edit field.
-Next I add the waveform directory pointing to the base of the directory of the miniseed files of the tutorial data set.
+Next add the waveform directory pointing to the base of the directory of the miniseed files of the tutorial data set.
 To add a waveform directory click the `add` button on the right of the waveclient options dialog.
 The *edit waveform directory* dialog will open, where the properties of the waveform directory can be entered.

 {% include insert_image.html key="add-waveform-directory" %}